fre3dm4n/fuzztruction-net/README.md

 ## Runtime Environment Details
-This section details the runtime environment (Docker container) provided alongside Fuzztruction.
+This section details the runtime environment (Docker container) provided alongside Fuzztruction-Net.
 The user in the container is named `user` and has passwordless `sudo` access per default.

 > <b><span style="color:red">Permissions:</span></b> The Docker images' user is named `user` and has the same User ID (UID) as the user who initially built the image.
 Thus, mounts from the host can be accessed inside the container.
 However, in the case of using the pre-built image, this might not be the case since the image was built on another machine.
 This must be considered when exchanging data with the host.